 Ghee.
 It is nothing but clarified simmered butter.
 It gives a distinct traditional flavour and aroma to the Kahk and is also better than butter in making Kahk.

 Dry yeast.
-Just like in every other baking process, Dry Yeast leavens the dough and makes it light and sponge-like.
+Dry Yeast leavens the dough and makes it light.

 Powdered sugar.
 A generous amount of Powdered Sugar to top the Kahk goes well with the spicy flavour of the rest of the Kahk.

 Baking powder.
-How can one talk about baking and not mention Baking Powder in the process?
-Baking powder will give the Kahk dough the rise that is needed.
+It will give the Kahk dough the rise that is needed.

 Toasted sesame seeds.
 Toasted Sesame Seeds will add a nutty flavour to the Kahk and will add a crunch to every bite.